 - Snow bikers coming downhill must yield to those climbing uphill.

 Get out of the way.

 If you stop to take in the view or to rest, move out of the way so the trail is free for others.
-Avoid stopping directly at intersections: stop before or after.
+Avoid stopping directly at intersections or at the bottom of a hill: stop before or after.